4 weeks online, flexible distance learning

 The Dark web, also called the Dark net, is part of the internet, but you cannot access it using an ordinary web browser such as Google Chrome: instead, you have to use specifically designed software such as the TOR browser.
 Even with the right software, it is a place which is very difficult and dangerous to navigate if you don’t know what you are doing.

-Mention the Dark Web and most people associate it with drug dealers, paedophiles, terrorists and anything which is illegal, risky and dangerous.
+Mention the Dark Web and most people associate it with drug dealers, paedophiles, terrorists, and anything which is illegal, risky and dangerous.
 It is true that the anonymity of the dark web makes it the ideal breeding ground for criminality and depravity of all kinds.
 However, it is also used by people in countries where their speech is censored or by whistle blowers who need to reveal what they know but remain anonymous.

 Most people would not venture into a strange neighbourhood at 2am on a Friday night; it is too risky, they may get hurt!
-However, some people such as law enforcement officers, paramedics or charity volunteers don’t have a choice, they have to go there to help and rescue people.
-Similarly, on the Dark web, sometimes you have to go there to help and protect yourself, your family or your business.
-For example, one of our Dark Web experts, is a missing person volunteer who goes into the Dark web to find missing people, another expert, comes from a law enforcement background and used the Dark web to glean intelligence on organised crime.
+However, some people such as law enforcement officers, paramedics, or charity volunteers don’t have a choice, they have to go there to help and rescue people.
+Similarly, on the Dark web, sometimes you have to go there to help and protect yourself, your family, or your business.
+For example, one of our Dark Web experts, is a missing person volunteer who goes into the Dark web to find missing people, another expert, comes from a law enforcement background and has previously used the Dark web to glean intelligence on organised crime.

 Our courses are designed to be studied on a part time basis over a four-week period however, this time frame is flexible and any of the courses can be completed within a shorter time frame on a full-time basis if necessary.
 The main criteria is that all the course material is studied and all of the assignments are completed and a pass obtained in each one.